Income Based Repayment

 - If income increases and no longer have partial financial hardship, can still stay in IBR

 (Automatically required to pay under a 10 year Standard Repayment Plan based on the loan debt originally outstanding when began repayment under IBR.
-Will still qualify for forgiveness of any remaining balance at the end of 25 year payment period.)
+Will still qualify for forgiveness of any remaining balance at the end of 25 or 20 year payment period.)

 - If there are significantly decreases before annually scheduled review of income can use alternative documentation proving new AGI, and IBR payment may be adjusted at any time.